 Refinanced Our Mortgage

-We were originally in a 10-year mortgage because we were worried about rising interest rates.
-By switching to a shorter-term mortgage it signalled to me that I was serious about paying off our mortgage.
+We originally had a 10-year mortgage because we were worried about rising interest rates.
+Switching to a shorter-term mortgage signalled to me that I was serious about paying off our mortgage.

-Knowing what you are going to be paying for years to come can be a godsend to your budget and can give you peace of mind.
+Knowing what you will be paying for years to come can be a godsend to your budget and give you peace of mind.
 I never regretted locking into a longer-term mortgage.

-If you think refinancing is worth doing, take a look at Lending Tree to see their latest rates and decide if it’s worth doing.
+If you think refinancing is worth doing, look at Lending Tree to see their latest rates and decide if it’s worth doing.

 Cut Down the Amortization

-Amortization is a fancy 5 dollar word, designed to make most people fall asleep.
-With a mortgage it just means the length of time you will repay the loan.
+Amortization is a fancy five-dollar word designed to make most people fall asleep.
+With a mortgage, it just means the length of time you will repay the loan.
 We decided to change ours to 25.

 This would increase our payment but not too much.
-Plus it would save us 5 years at the end and a ton of interest over time.
-We could have cut it down to 20 years and it would have made it quicker, but it didn’t work right then at the time.
-Plus I like to have wiggle room in every thing I do financially.
+Plus, it would save us 5 years at the end and a ton of interest over time.
+We could have cut it down to 20 years, and it would have made it quicker, but it didn’t work right then.
+Plus, I like to have wiggle room in everything I do financially.

 Bi-Weekly Payments